brainrake/consistent/README.md

 No we won't.
 We'll fulfill it.
 We're the only creature capable of abstract reasoning.
 We should put our biased shortcut-based animagical thinking behind us and build a just, logical, free society.
 We will have more time to enjoy life and art, with less to worry about.

 To err is animal.
 To reason is human.
-To compute fast is machine.
-To adverb is verb.
+To compute (fast) is machine.
+To verb is noun.
+Adverb.

 ## On the meaning of shit